akyua/kirin-app/README.md

-# ManhwaList
+# kirin

-Website focused on manhwa reviews, rankings and lists.
+Website focused on animes and mangas/manhwas reviews, rankings and lists.

 ## See website on live